spock-the-wizard/TheSecretGarden/README.md

 # TheSecretGarden

-Welcome to the Secret Garden!

-This is Jooeun Son's term project for CSED 402 (Human-Computer Interaction)  @ POSTECH 2020 Fall Semester
+Code for term project for HCI Course (CSED402,POSTECH).

 ## Project Description
 The Secret Garden is a VR Journal Application targeted for the Oculus Quest.